Cash Offer for Houses: Are They Legit or Scams?

 Cash buyers may not be in the business of buying homes full-time, but if they are legitimate buyers looking to close a deal, they’ll return your call within a couple of days.

-No buyer is too busy for a deal they’re serious about.
+No buyer is too busy for a deal they’re serious about—there are several signs a house showing went well that can help you identify truly interested buyers.

 How do you know if a cash offer is a scam?